slackapi/pycon-2018/README.rst

 Slack Pycon Workshop Bot
 =============================

+**This repo is to complement the live demonstration being given at Pycon 2018.**

-This example app shows how easy it is to implement the Slack Events API Adapter to receive Slack Events and respond to messages using Slack's Web API via python-slackclient.
+This example app shows how easy it is to implement the Slack Events API Adapter to receive Slack Events and respond to messages using Slack's Web API via python-slackclient, with the added flair of message buttons to provide a neat feedback mechanism.

-It also demonstrates Slack message menus and link buttons.
+We'll be starting off with `starting-example.py`, which is a very basic echo bot based on the Slack Evants API Adapter example app available in that library's github repo.
+From there, we'll incrementally add additional functionality to end up in the same state as `complete-example.py`.
+If you're checking this out on your own, you may want to start with `complete-example.py` to see the completed [but still pretty basic] app.

 🤖  Setup and running the app
 ------------------------------